sproates/fib/README.md

 Calculate the number at position n in the fibonacci series.

-This is the recursive solution with memoization.
+This is a comparison between recursive memoization and loop.

 ## Prequisites